 - Trial.
 During trial, each side presents their case to a judge or jury.
 The decision of the court is legally binding, though it is typically possible to appeal a decision.
 Because a trial requires the coordination of many people and entities, it can be a drawn out process and the court does often charge fees.

-How Our Experienced Florida Lawyers Can Help
+How Our Experienced Florida Litigation Attorneys Can Help

-Litigation can be a time-consuming and expensive process, but the lawyers at DeLoach, Hofstra & Cavonis, P.A. work hard to minimize these negative consequences.
+Litigation can be a time-consuming and expensive process, but the litigation attorneys at DeLoach, Hofstra & Cavonis, P.A. work hard to minimize these negative consequences.
 We explore every option appropriate for our client’s specific situation.
 Our team has years of experience in every aspect of the litigation process, from the initial complaint through mediation all the way to trial.
 While we strive to provide efficient and cost-effective resolutions, our team offers aggressive representation in the courtroom and a proven track record of success.
 When you retain the services of our skilled litigation team, you will find:

 - Personalized service.